 You know the companies who break away from the pack.
-You buy their products with prime shipping, you ride in their cars, and you’ve seen them disrupt entire industries.
+You buy their products with prime shipping, you ride in their cars.
+You’ve seen them disrupt entire industries.
 It might seem like giants such as Amazon and Uber have always existed as towering pillars of profit, but that’s not so.
-What sets companies like these apart is a crucial piece of knowledge: they spotted the tipping point, the point in time when reliability becomes a top priority to a software company’s success.
+What sets companies like these apart is a crucial piece of knowledge.
+They spotted the tipping point when reliability becomes a top priority to a software company’s success.

 Let’s break these signs down together.

 When a product is a novelty, new adopters have a generous tolerance for errors because they are buying a vision of the future.
 Once the product becomes a utility, though, companies start to depend on it for critical functions.
 In the case of Twilio, suicide prevention hotlines are dependent on their reliability.
 And people start to depend on the product for daily life.